jbellingham/ToyRobot/NOTES.md

 - Commands expose a single public interface to the world - their `Execute()` method.
 Dependencies are constructor injected, so there is basically no ambiguity in how to interact with these classes.
 - Position.MovePosition returns a new position, instead of doing object mutation - functional programming principles
 - `Main()` in `Program.cs` ended up being pretty tidy, it's fairly clear what it's doing - reading in lines from the input file, interpreting them as commands and then executing the commands.
 All command behavior is abstracted away into the command classes, and the behavior to parse commands - while not the nicest - is still relatively clear, _and_ it is extracted into a private method
+- Attempts made to limit law of demeter violations

 ### Tests
 - Tests are unaware of implementation (i.e. we can change the way commands behave under the hood and the tests won't just break straight away - we can refactor knowing that our tests will tell us if we've broken behaviour)